-The following table shows the calendar of meetings held by the Board of Statutory Auditors in 2018.
+The following table shows the calendar of meetings held by the Board of Statutory Auditors in 2019.

-These meetings - some of which were held jointly with the Control, Risk and Sustainability Committee - were duly attended by the standing auditors; the magistrate representing the Court of Auditors attended nineteen of the twenty-five meetings held.
+These meetings - some of which were held jointly with the Control, Risk and Sustainability Committee - were duly attended by the standing auditors; the magistrate representing the Court of Auditors attended nineteen of the twenty-eight meetings to which he was invited.

-In 2018, in compliance with Corporate Governance Code guidelines aimed at ensuring that auditors qualify as independent, inter alia the Board verified that the criteria and procedures for the Board of Directors to carry out controls to evaluate the independence of directors were correctly applied.
+During 2019 and in February 2020, in compliance with Corporate Governance Code guidelines aimed at ensuring that listed Companies' administrators qualify as independent, the Board of statutory auditors verified, inter alia, that the criteria and procedures for the Board of Directors to carry out controls to evaluate the independence of directors were correctly applied.